A5hleyRich/delightful-downloads/readme.txt

 **Features**

 * File upload via the WordPress admin area.
 Absolute file paths and remote file URLs are supported via manual entry.
-* Categories and tag downloads.
+* Categorise and tag downloads.
 * Shortcodes to display download links, buttons and download information within posts, pages and widget areas.
 * Shortcode to list downloads, optionally filtered by categories and tags.
 Order by download count, file size, date, title and random.
 * Editor button to automatically generate shortcodes.